 Kamilaroi meaning: Place of Many Creeks

-Boggabri is a historic small country town with big community spirit and a unique country lifestyle.
-The town boasts a ninehole golf course and RSL Club.
-A modern motel, caravan park (with cabins), Bed & Breakfast and a hotel provides accommodation in the town while fuel and motor repairs are also available.
+Boggabri was proclaimed a township in 1860, but came into its own in 1882 with the opening of the railway.
+Today Boggabri, located on the Kamilaroi Highway east of Narrabri, is a historic small country town with big community spirit offering a unique country lifestyle.
+With a rich agricultural history and several recently opened coal mines the town is set for further expansion.
+The town boasts a nine hole golf course and RSL Club.
+A modern motel, caravan park (with cabins), and a hotel provide accommodation in the town while fuel and motor repairs are also available.

 The main business area of Boggabri has, over the years, been found in three different streets.
 This makes for an interesting mix of architecture, which can be explored with a walk along the Boggabri Heritage Trail.